kkarimi/bergen/docs/architecture.md

 ## Overview

-Bergen is a cross-platform application built with React Native, supporting iOS, Android, and macOS.
+Bergen is a cross-platform application , supporting iOS, Android, and macOS.
 The application follows a component-based architecture with a clear separation between UI, business logic, and platform-specific functionality.

 ## Technology Stack